 Travelling with diabetes?
-Latitude has you covered
+Our Latitude team has you covered

 Find the best diabetes holiday insurance

-Choosing Latitude as your insurance provider
+Choosing our Latitude team as your insurance provider

 We offer both single trip and annual travel insurance policies for diabetics on holiday in the UK, Europe and worldwide, and additional cover options for cruises or winter sports.
 Not to mention, your policy can cover everyone in your party.